 Resuscitation Availability - Do not perform induction testing unless an alternate source of patient defibrillation such as an external defibrillator is readily available.
-In order to implant the ICD/CRT-D system, it is necessary to induce and convert the patient's ventricular tachyarrhythmias.
+In order to implant the ICD/CRT-D system, induce and convert the patient's ventricular tachyarrhythmias.

 Manual Shocks - User-commanded shocks may be withheld if the ICD/CRT-D is already busy processing a manual command or the Battery Status is low.